 The Back on Trac spinal decompression table was chosen based on the ease in which patients in pain can get onto the table and because the table can move the patient laterally (side to side) to more specifically open up spinal joints that are causing the nerve or disc compression.

-Disc problems are commonly associated with back pain and back pain that shoots down the legs.
-In the case of disc problems in the neck, the pain shoots down into one or both arms.
+Disc problems are commonly associated with low back pain that shoots down the legs.
 The amount of disc bulging or herniation will determine if your condition will respond to conservative care or if surgery is recommended.

 Spinal decompression has proven to be successful in treating and helping disc-related problems.
 Disc bulges do not show up on x-ray, an MRI would be needed to diagnosis the severity of this condition.
 However, we can determine if you have disc-related back pain with our examination.